blaqkube/mysql-operator/docs/users/installation.md

 > use OLM 0.15+.
 This is due to issue
 > [#1347](https://github.com/operator-framework/operator-lifecycle-manager/issues/1347)

-### Connecting to the registry

-In the following section, we will assume we work in the default namespace.
-If you want to use an other namespace, change the configuration accordingly.
+## Declare the CatalogSource

 Once OLM installed, create a `CatalogSource` that references the blaqkube registry.
-The registry contains the references to the operator.
+The registry contains references to the operator.
 To create the `CatalogSource`, run the command below:

 ```shell
 cat <<EOF | kubectl apply -f -